ronttizz/unittesting/Nissinen_Toni_product/Nissinen_Toni_product_2022_08_31_07_47_34_798.md

 > Returns:
 >
-> > Returns true if the product matching the searchKey has `info` object and it is not an empty array else returns false.
+> > Returns true if the product matching the searchKey has `info` object and it is not an empty object else returns false.
 If parameter searchKey is missing false is returned

 > Throws:
 >